Jadarian Price

-Jadarian Dion Price (born October 9, 2003) is an American college football running back for the Notre Dame Fighting Irish.
+Jadarian Dion Price (born October 9, 2003) is an American professional football running back for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the Seahawks in the first round of the 2026 NFL draft.

 Early life

 Price attended Denison High School in Denison, Texas.
 He committed to the University of Notre Dame to play college football over offers from Ohio State, Texas, and USC, among others.

 College career

-Price missed his entire freshmen year due to a ruptured achilles injury.
-As a redshirt freshmen, he played in every game as a contributor on both offense and special teams, and finished the season with 272 rushing yards, averaging 5.8 yards per carry, and scoring three rushing touchdowns.
+Price missed his entire freshman year due to a ruptured achilles injury.
+As a redshirt freshman, he played in every game as a contributor on both offense and special teams, and finished the season with 272 rushing yards, averaging 5.8 yards per carry, and scoring three rushing touchdowns.
 In a game against USC, Price returned a kickoff 99 yards for a touchdown.

+During the 2025 season, Price scored 15 total touchdowns (11 rushing, 2 receiving and 2 kickoff returns) in 12 games, despite serving as the team's backup running back behind Heisman-finalist Jeremiyah Love.

+In his final two seasons at Notre Dame (2024 and 2025), Price rushed for 1,420 yards with a 6.1 yards per carry average and 18 touchdowns as the team's secondary running back.

+Price returned three kickoffs for touchdowns on only 22 total returns during his Fighting-Irish career and was named a first-team All-American as a kick returner in 2025.
+Two of his three kickoff-return touchdowns came against Notre Dame's archrival USC, one during a 48–20 win in 2023 that essentially sealed the victory after a brief USC rally and another during a 34–24 win in 2025 that gave Notre Dame a third-quarter lead, which would not be relinquished.

+In December 2025, Price announced that he was entering in the 2026 NFL draft.